raysca/quiz/quizzes/javascript/nodejs.md

 ## Error handling

-Why is the following code not a good practice?
+Why is the following code not a good practice in error handling?

 ```js